Office Location: 400 Poydras Tower, #1975, New Orleans, 70130

 We handle every step of your claim from the very beginning.
 WE communicate with adjusters.
 WE review your settlement offers.
 WE provide additional evidence to support your claim when necessary.
 Furthermore, our law firm will determine when an insurance company is not going to make a fair offer, and we can put more pressure on them by filing a personal injury lawsuit in civil court.
 We have dealt with trucking companies and their insurers time and time again, and the tactics meant to wear you down will NOT intimidate our attorneys.

-How Our New Orleans Truck Accident Law Firm Can Help YOU!
+How Our New Orleans 18-Wheeler Truck Accident Law Firm Can Help YOU!

 If you ever drive on the highway in New Orleans, you know that avoiding trucks is an impossible task—and that you are NEVER completely safe on the roads when you’re near a semi-truck!

-If you would like to discuss your situation without paying a DIME, please call 800-898-4877 or CLICK HERE to contact us online.
+If you need an 18-wheeler accident lawyer near you and would like to discuss your situation without paying a DIME, please call 800-898-4877 or CLICK HERE to contact us online.
 We have someone available 24 HOURS A DAY, 7 DAYS A WEEK, to help you.

 See what past clients have to say: